Custom clean room template reference¶

 Copy

-Here is how that query would look as a template that allows the caller to choose the select/group and join columns and the tables:
+Here is how that query would look as a JinjaSQL template that allows the caller to choose the JOIN and GROUP BY columns, as well as the tables used:

 SELECT COUNT(*), IDENTIFIER({{ group_by_col | column_policy }})